cidverse/cidverse.github.io/docs/index.md

-# Overview
+# CIDVerse

+CIDVerse is a collection of projects that aim to provide a platform-agnostic ci process.

 ## Introduction

 `CrossAction` allows you to compose your CI/CD workflow using platform-agnostic reusable actions.

-!!! note "What benefits does this have?"
+!!! note "Benefits"

     - Platform Agnostic - You can use the same workflow that is running in CI to test/run the project locally.
     - Fast Feedback - Rather than having to commit/push/wait every time you want to test out the changes you are making to your continuous integration and deployment process, you can run your workflow locally.